beaverbuilder/documentation/versioned_docs/version-stable/bb-theme/customizer-settings/content.md

 #### Number of columns

-On WooCommerce category pages, you can configure the number of categories displayed per layer, from 1-6.
-The default is 4 columns per layer.
+On WooCommerce category pages, you can configure the number of columns displayed per [column group](/general/glossary.md/#column-group-bb), from 1-6.
+The default is 4 columns per group.
 This setting is at **Customize > Content > WooCommerce layout > Number of columns**.

 #### Product Gallery